 In this round each reader takes their final turn at reading.

 Readers take turns reading, the order of which will be determined prior to the start of the event.
-Please read a QUICK 30 second bio before beginning your first turn.
-This will give your reading some context.
+Readers will email the host their short bio: two short paragraphs.

 It is very important that you time yourself reading each of your selections before the event.
 Although the target is five minutes per turn, it is okay to go over by 15-45 seconds.

 Q. I REALLY LIKE THIS FORMAT!
 HOW DO I SIGN UP TO BE A FEATURED READER?

 There are four slots per event.
 Typically readers signing up for the very first time will take priority over those who have already read in our events.
 This keeps things fresh, new voices presenting each week.